maxmoeller-147/MERN-Project/README.md

 ## Overview
 The app allows users to:
 - Connect with other users.
+- Create, update and delete room chat.
-- Chat in real time using Socket.IO
+- Join room chat and chat in real time using Socket.IO
 - Upload and update images for profiles using Multer.
-- Create and manage accounts.
+- Create, update and delete user profile.

 ## **Dependent Software and Packages**